wp-plugins/folder-gallery/readme.txt

 3. Folder Gallery Lightbox

 == Changelog ==

+= 1.3b3 [2013-04-28] =
+* Restore the option to choose which picture to use as single-thumbnail-gallery.
+Read the FAQ!
+* Misc bug corrections

 = 1.3b2 [2013-04-27] =
 * Global option to set autoplay speed when Fancy Box engine is selected.